aelyakoubi/website/README.md

 https://website-frontend-8wnm.onrender.com

-It could take up to 50 seconds before the website is online because of a free account!
+It may take up to 50 seconds for the website to be online due to a free account at Render!

-Het kan tot 50 seconden duren voordat de website online is i.v.m. een gratis account.
+Het kan tot 50 seconden duren voordat de website online is i.v.m. een gratis account!

 ```...
 Still under construction !!!```